dqn/dequel/README.md

   tableName: 'awesome_products'
 });

 // You can set columns and primary key.
-But not recommended.
-Product.columns = [ 'uuid', 'name', 'price' ];
+But not recommended Product.columns = [ 'uuid', 'name', 'price' ];
 Product.primaryKey = 'uuid';
 ```